Hammarn/1MB335/Lab2.md

 ```

 ### Regular expressions
 If you need a reminder about regular expressions from the first lab, they are pattern matching for characters (letters, numbers, signs & whole words).
-They are very useful for extracting bits of text from larger chunks, or ordering filenames etc. For example:
+They are very useful for extracting bits of text from larger chunks, or ordering filenames, etc. For example:

 `>\w*`

 matches `>NC_011137` in the title string from the fasta example above. `>` is just the character `>`. `\w*` means any "word" character repeating, without the star the match would be only `>N`.

-Regular expressions or regex are handled in Python by the built in `re` library.
+Regular expressions or regex are handled in Python by the built-in `re` library.
 It can be accessed as such:

 ```
 import re